 # Functions

 A function is like a recipe, a series of steps that the computer will follow.
-But we've been giving the compter steps to follow all along!
+But we've been giving the computer steps to follow all along!
 What is different about a function?
 The important thing about functions is that they have names, inputs, and outputs.

 Let's imagine that you have this program to add two numbers: